danicat/read.dbc/README.md

 ## Introduction

-`read.dbc` is a R package to enable importing data from `.dbc` files (which are actually compressed `.dbf` files).
+`read.dbc` is a R package to enable importing data from `DBC` files.
+DBC is the extension for compressed DBF files (from the 'XBASE' family of databases).

+While it's not a very common format, the DBC file has extensive usage by the Brazilian government to publish Public Health data.

+DATASUS is the name of the Department of Informatics of Brazilian Health System and is resposible for publishing those data.
+The Brazilian National Agency for Supplementary Health (ANS) also uses the DBC format for its public data.

+This code was tested using files from both DATASUS and ANS to ensure compliance with the format, and hence ensure its usability by researchers.

-It is based on the work of [Mark Adler](mailto:madler@alumni.caltech.edu) (blast decompressor) and [Pablo Fonseca](https://github.com/eaglebh/blast-dbf) (blast-dbf).
+It is based on the work of [Mark Adler](https://github.com/madler/zlib/tree/master/contrib/blast) (blast) and [Pablo Fonseca](https://github.com/eaglebh/blast-dbf) (blast-dbf).

-This repo also includes the original C code forked from https://github.com/eaglebh/blast-dbf with some customizations.
-This code can be compiled as a standalone program or as a shared library.
-As a standalone program, it has a few improvements over the original code, like enabling shell/terminal redirections (which was broken in the original blast-dbf).
+## Changelog

-For a complete description of the changes, please check the [CHANGELOG.md](/CHANGELOG.md) file.
+For a complete description of the changes, please check [CHANGELOG.md](/inst/CHANGELOG.md).

 ## Repository Contents

 - `README.md`: this file.
-- `README.orig`: original README file from Mark Adler.
 - `CHANGELOG.md`: change history.
-- `Makefile`: define rules for building both standalone and shared library versions. (not necessary for R package usage)
 - `src/blast.c`: decompression tools for PKWare Data Compression Library (DCL).
 - `src/blast.h`: `blast.c` header and usage notes.
 - `src/dbc2dbf.c`: the main program to decompress the dbc files to dbf.
 - `R/read.dbc.R`: the code for reading `.dbc` files within R.
 - `R/dbc2dbf.R`: a helper function to decompress the `.dbc` files, it works as a wrapper to the "blast" code.
 - `man/*`: package manuals
-- `tests/test.pk`: File compressed with DCL
-- `tests/test.txt`: Expected output from decompressing `test.pk`.
-Please note that this test is *currently broken*, since `test.pk` is not a `.dbc` file (it is missing the file header).
-I've kept this file from the original repo only for historic purposes.
+- `files/*`: test files

 ## Installation